nabinkandel07/VSS-ShuffleNet/README.md

 ## How to install Mamba

 ```
-You can see the mamba.txt files
+You can see the Mamba.md files
 ```

 ---